Shuffle/Shuffle-docs/docs/organizations.md

 If you are on the open-source side, you can change the bucketing timeout by changing the `SHUFFLE_NOTIFICATION_BUCKETING_MINUTES` environment variable.
 This is set to 2 minutes by default.

+**Creating Custom Notifications:**
+You can create notifications yourself with the Notification Creation API from Shuffle.
+These will act the same as any other notification by both being added to the UI, as well as being sent to your notification Workflow.

+**Disabling a Notification:**
+You can ignore/disable a notification by clicking the "Disable" button next to any of them.